sidhu90989/WARGO/DEVELOPMENT.md

 The app automatically deploys to GitHub Pages when you push to main branch.

 Note: The previous unified single-page app has been removed.
-Use the per-app scripts above for local development and deployment.
+Use the per-app scripts above for local development and deployment under the WARGO brand.

-### PR Preview Databases (Neon)
+### PR Preview Databases

-Pull Requests automatically create a temporary Neon database branch and run Drizzle migrations via the `neon-preview` workflow.

-Setup required (one-time in GitHub repo settings):
-- Actions Secret: `NEON_API_KEY` (Neon Console → Settings → API Keys)
-- Actions Variable: `NEON_PROJECT_ID` (Project settings → Project ID)

-The workflow file is at `.github/workflows/neon-preview.yml` and runs on PR open/sync, then deletes the Neon branch when the PR is closed.
+Neon-based PR preview databases have been removed to keep the repo provider-agnostic.
+If you need ephemeral databases per PR, integrate with your chosen Postgres provider in a custom workflow.